The edtech litmus test

 We might interpret the scale and ambition of London EdTech Week as an indication of continued optimism and energy around the field.
 Lots of people, including many educators, have great faith in the role that technology can play in transforming learning for the better.
 For decades the unstoppable march of technological progress has promised to unlock a radical shift in our education systems and step changes in the performance of our schools…but there’s a real sense of overpromise and underdeliver.

-So, what does it really take to reap the promise of technology?
-What value can educators, and learners, get from the $5trillion (and growing) EdTech market, and what should influence their choices about what to invest in?
+Throughout the project, we’ve been asking ourselves what does it really take to reap the promise of technology?
+What value can educators, and learners, get from the $5trillion (and growing) edtech market, and what should influence their choices about what to invest in?
 When there are so many different types, models and versions of products out there, what might be some good principles for decision making?